-Lockers, lab tables, desks and other equipment and facilities provided by the School for use by the students are the property of the school and are subject to search at any time for any reason.
-When appropriate, the police and the use of trained animals may be used to conduct such a search.
+Lab tables, lockers, desks, laptops and other equipment and facilities provided by the school for use by the students are the property of North River Collaborative and are subject to search at any time for any reason.

 A student's person, personal belongings and automobile/bicycle/other form of transportation is subject to search when a staff member has reasonable suspicion to believe that the student is in possession of anything that is a violation of the criminal law or of the disciplinary policies of the collaborative, or the student is in possession of anything which is evidence of criminal or disciplinary violation.
 Cell phones and any other electronic devices are subject to search and seize.
-A search of a student's person may include the use of a breathalyzer or a urinalysis drug screen when there is reasonable substance.
+A search of a student's person may include the use of a breathalyzer or a urinalysis drug screen when there is reasonable suspicion to believe that the student is under the influence of alcohol or a controlled substance.
+Such tests will be administered by a police officer.
 The refusal of a student to participate in the breathalyzer test or urinalysis drug screen will lead to a disciplinary penalty equal to the offense of which the student is suspected.
 Any item may be seized during the course of a search.
-Locks or any other device that could interfere with easy access to lockers are not allowed.